itsmais/french-accents/README.md

 ## Changelog 📝

+### 1.1.1
+- Added banner mode toggle in Options to keep the keyboard open as a page-top banner (falls back to popup on unsupported pages).
+- Enabled Shift-hold to temporarily switch the keyboard to uppercase while copying.
+- Improved theme contrast on the Options page without changing the popup colors.

 ### 1.1.0
 - Added theme picker with six palettes in Options; popup now applies the selected palette and includes refreshed styling.